aws-samples/serverless-patterns/apigw-websocket-api-bedrock-streaming-rust-cdk/README.md

-# API Gateway WebSocket API to Lambda to Bedrock Streamed Response
+# Streaming Amazon Bedrock response with Amazon API Gateway WebSocket API and AWS Lambda

 This CDK application demonstrates a simple, serverless approach to integrating Amazon Bedrock with AWS Lambda and Amazon API Gateway.
 Written in Rust, it showcases how to efficiently stream responses from Amazon Bedrock to a client via WebSocket connections.
 The example serves as a practical illustration of implementing real-time, serverless communication between Bedrock's GenAI capabilities and a client application.